harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/download-images-from-private-registry.md

   :::

-2. If you need to use a proxy server, you must also specify the following:
+2. If you want to use a proxy server for traffic between Harness and the scanner, specify the following:

    * `http_proxy`  —  The hostname and port to use for proxied HTTP requests